AeroCross/modiocc/README.md

 php artisan test
 ```

+## Additional notes

-The original README.md with all the instructions is located in [REQUIREMENTS.md](/REQUIREMENTS.md).
+- The original README.md with all the instructions is located in [REQUIREMENTS.md](/REQUIREMENTS.md).
+- I've explailned some (very much not all!) of my thoughts and decisions in [DESIGN.md](/DESIGN.md).
+There are more, but I don't want to spoil all of them!